Skip to content

 Our Faculty

-Writing’s faculty are distinguished writers, artists, and editors who are deeply committed to nurturing the potential of each student.
-Bringing different views, methods, and perspectives they provide a rigorous and singular educational experience.
+Writing faculty members are distinguished writers, artists, and editors who are deeply committed to nurturing the potential of each student.
+Bringing a range of views, methods, and perspectives, they provide a rigorous and singular educational experience.
 See all Writing faculty and administrators.

 1. Sharifa Rhodes-Pitts